By Mike Klein

 Georgia’s rainy day fund – Revenue Shortfall Reserve in government speak – could approach the $1 billion mark this year – a long way back from where the account found itself during recession when rainy day funds paid real bills and nearly exhausted the state’s operating surplus.
 The high water mark was $1.544 billion in Fiscal 2007.

 Georgia’s reserve account took a shocking almost $1 billion hit from Fiscal 2007 – 2008 which coincided with the second recession of the decade.
 Most economists generally place the second recession as early 2008 through mid-2009 and the federal government maintains the economy has been in an upturn for almost five years, albeit a slow upturn.

 Governor Sonny Perdue’s administration had $1.544 billion in state reserves before recession caused mandatory budget cuts, hiring freezes and in some locations, state employee layoffs.
-Those prudent measures did not safeguard state reserves enough however as available cash dropped to $565.9 billion in Fiscal 2008 and then took another plunge to about $103.7 billion one year later.
+Those prudent measures did not safeguard state reserves enough however as available cash dropped to $565.9 million in Fiscal 2008 and then took another plunge to about $103.7 million one year later.

 Governor Nathan Deal has added $600 million since his 2011 inauguration.
 The fund held $717.3 million when Fiscal Year 2013 ended last June.
 Last year alone the administration added $360 million.
 This helped the state retain its AAA credit rating.
 Governor’s Office spokesman Brian Robinson said the next decision on whether and by how much to increase the fund balance again will be made in November.

 One other financial footnote: State government general fund revenue from taxes and all other sources continues to climb.
 Year-to-date state revenue for the first nine months of Fiscal 2014 was up $705 million or 5.7 percent through March.